janishar/post-office-simulator-looper-example/README.md

 ###This Android project uses Looper, Handler, and HandlerThread to simulate a Post Office.
-Simulation creates few BOTs who communicates among themselves using PostOffice.
+The Simulation creates few BOTs who communicates among themselves using PostOffice.
 The communication feed is displayed live using RecyclerView.

 - Clone, build and run to get most out of it.